Two Kinds of Concurrency, Part 1: The Fast and the Dangerous™

 Write down the average time from your test.
 Now that we have something slow, we’re ready to make it faster.

 Did you know that most modern computers, probably including your computer, can do multiple things simultaneously?
 This is called parallel execution, or just parallelism.
-“Parallel” doesn’t just mean different things taking turns; it means different things happening at the same time.
+“Parallel” doesn’t just mean different tasks taking turns while they work; it means different tasks happening at the same time.
 (When you hear computer advertisements talking about a “4 core processor!
 8 core processor! etc,” this is the thing they’re referring to: how many things the computer can do truly simultaneously.)

 Java streams have an amazing feature: you can tell them to run in parallel!
 And it only takes only one line of code: